SachinSaligram/alexa-scrum-bot/DESIGN.md

 ## Architecture Design
 ![png](images/Architecture-diagram.png)

 The Architecture consists of essentially 3 components.
-The Alexa application or a simulator, which can be invoked using Lambda functions that amazon provides, a central platform hosted on a cloud provider like AWS which would be developed to act as the repository for all the activties that Scrumster carries out, and a hosted JIRA/Trello service.
+The Alexa application or a simulator, which can be invoked using Lambda functions that Amazon provides, a central platform hosted on a cloud provider like AWS which would be developed to act as the repository for all the activties that Scrumster carries out, and a hosted JIRA/Trello service.

 The Alexa application acts as the interaction medium between Human and bot , to collect the voice input from the Engineer and give voice feedback regarding the Scrum.
 The Central platfrom hosted on AWS would be linked to both the Alexa application and the JIRA page.
 Its main purpose is to queue the requests being made to JIRA, to run as a background task to contain the latency experienced at the Alexa voice interface.
 This reduction in latency would ensure a better User Experience, thereby making the 'stand-up' portion of the functionality more real-time.
 The central platform can also be used to provide a dashboard for statistics, which would be made available to the person monitoring Scrum progress.